fredrkl/nvimsetup/README.md

 If using iTerm2 on macOS, the _meta key_ is not enabled by default.
 To enable it, go to `Preferences > Profiles > Keys` and select `Left option key acts as +Esc`.

-## Keymapping of the Ctrl key
+## Tips

-The Ctrl key is remapped to the `Caps Lock` key.
-The `Ctrl` key is used a lot in neovim, and it is easier to reach the `Caps Lock` key using the home row.
+It can be benefitional to remap `Caps Lock` key to the `Ctrl` key.
+The `Ctrl` is used a lot in neovim, and it is easier to reach the `Caps Lock` key using the home row.